larionturlo/larionturlo/README.md

 ## About me 🤚

- 👉  I`m a middle full-stack PHP programmer
+ 👉  I`m a senior full-stack PHP programmer

  👉  I have been working as a developer over 7 years